-New and existing facilities would accommodate larger numbers of visitors, as recreational use increases with time, and impacts would occur as described under alternative A (no-action alternative).
+New and existing facilities would accommodate larger numbers of visitors, as recreational use increases with time and impacts would occur as described under Alternative A (No-Action Alternative).
 The increased number of visitors may introduce nonnative plant species.
 Introduction of nonnative plant species would result in long-term, minor to moderate, adverse, impacts to plant communities, potentially requiring localized control/eradication efforts.

 Cumulative Impacts.
-Past, present, and reasonably foreseeable future projects that could result in impacts to vegetation include improvements to Burr Trail within Capitol Reef National Park, improvements to SH 24, the proposed petroleum exploration well, and development in the surrounding area.
-The BLM Resource Management Plan would likely contain management information for vegetation; however, this plan is in its preliminary stages and impacts cannot be analyzed.
-The road improvements could result in realignment or road widening, disturbing vegetation along the new road corridor in both the short and long term.
-Some disturbance would be related to the construction; once construction is completed, the vegetation would become re-established.
+Past, present and reasonably foreseeable future projects that could result in impacts to vegetation include improvements to Burr Trail within Capitol Reef National Park, improvements to SH 24 and development in the surrounding area.
+The road improvements could result in realignment or road widening, disturbing vegetation along the new road corridor in both the short and long-term.
+Some disturbance would be related to the construction; once construction is completed, the vegetation would become reestablished.
 Some vegetation in corridor realignment or widening areas would be permanently removed.
 Development in surrounding areas outside Glen Canyon NRA to provide additional visitor services would result in long-term disturbance to vegetation.
-Cumulative impacts from other projects, in association with those of alternative B, would be short and long term, moderate, and adverse.
+Cumulative impacts from other projects, in association with those of Alternative B, would be short and long-term, moderate and adverse.

 Conclusion.
-Overall impacts to vegetation of the uplake developed areas under alternative B would be long term, moderate, and adverse, resulting from facility and infrastructure construction, more intense development of primitive campsites, and long term, negligible, and beneficial due to restoration of previously disturbed plant communities.
-Cumulative impacts from other projects, in association with alternative B, would be short and long term, moderate, and adverse.
+Overall impacts to vegetation of the uplake developed areas under Alternative B would be long-term, moderate and adverse, resulting from facility and infrastructure construction, more intense development of primitive campsites and long-term, negligible and beneficial due to restoration of previously disturbed plant communities.
+Cumulative impacts from other projects, in association with Alternative B, would be short and long-term, moderate and adverse.